ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 execution of a single `proc], has to be defined as global.
-The same holds obviously for global variables that are used from code of different `procs], like the `stdout] and `stdin] variables of the `system]{.mod} module.
+The same holds obviously for global variables that are used from code of different `procs], like the `stdout] and `stdin] variables of the `system] module.
 An alternative to the use of global variables when a variable used in a `proc] should keep its value between different `proc] calls is to attach the {.global.}
 pragma to a `proc] local variable.
 This way that variable is